Amy-S-Anderson/Known-Unknowns-ABM/README.md

 # Known-Unknowns-ABM
 An ABM for exploring hidden variables in bioarchaeology

-The ABM in the simulate_cemetery file generates a cohort of individuals (user specifies cohort size) at age 0 who are exposed to an annual probability of developing a skeletal lesion and an annual probability of dying.
+The agent-based model (ABM) in the simulate_cemetery file generates a cohort of individuals (user specifies cohort size) at age 0 who are exposed to an annual probability of developing a skeletal lesion and an annual probability of dying.
 The ages at which a skeletal lesion might develop are specified by the user, as is the annual hazard of dying (specified as a named Siler function).
 The ABM produces two data sets: one that specifies the age and lesion status (present/absent) of every living individual in the cohort in each year of model time, and one that specifies the age at death and lesion status of every individual in the cohort.
 This second data set is effectively a bioarchaeological data set from a simulated cemetery.